20 Things You Never Knew About 'Labyrinth'

 3. Michael Jackson, Prince, and Mick Jagger were all considered to play the role of The Goblin King, Jareth, whom Henson originally envisioned as a Muppet before changing his mind and focusing on musicians.
 Henson also liked Police frontman Sting, but his kids convinced him David Bowie would have more lasting appeal.
 Bowie said of the role, "I'd always wanted to be involved in the music-writing aspect of a movie that would appeal to children of all ages, as well as everyone else, and I must say that Jim gave me a completely free hand with it.
 The script itself was terribly amusing without being vicious or spiteful or bloody, and it had a lot more heart in it than many other special effects movies.
 So I was pretty hooked from the beginning."

-4. Bowie, who studied to become a mime when he was 17-years-old, didn't perform the wonderful crystal ball tricks as Jareth.
+4. Bowie, who studied to become a mime when he was 17 years old, didn't perform Jareth's wonderful crystal ball trick.
 They were done by choreographer Michael Moschen, a professional juggler, who crouched behind Bowie and replaced his arms.

 5. Labyrinth boasts the first-ever CGI animal in a feature film: the owl in the title sequence.